Moogieee/liri/README.md

 **my-tweets**

-    * This will show your last 10 tweets and when they were created at in your terminal/bash window.
+    * This will show your last 10 tweets and when they were created in your terminal/bash window.

 **spotify-this-song "song name here"**